lk1373190/asb_mr/README.md

 ## Introduction
 The current repository contains scripts and data for reproducing the findings from the article ["Resting heart rate and antisocial behaviour: A Mendelian randomisation study."][INSERT LINK HERE].
-Scripts are provided in .Rmd and .md formats (.md format is recommended for viewing)
+Scripts are provided in .Rmd and .md formats (.md format is recommended for viewing).

 ## Technologies
 Project is created with:
 * RStudio

-## Setup
-The datafiles can be found in the "Data" folder.
-To run this project, install it locally using [INSERT HERE]:

-## Project status
+## Package info
-This project is still under development.
+The following packages (versions) are required to run the code:
+        -
+        -
+        -
+        -
+        -

 ## Sources
 A lot of the code used in this project has been inspired by the "TwoSampleMR" package and tutorial by [@mrcieu](https://mrcieu.github.io/TwoSampleMR/articles/introduction.html)

+## Data
-The data analysed in the MR analysis were sourced from the following Genome Wide Association Studies
+The data analysed in the MR analysis were sourced from the following Genome Wide Association Studies:
 ### 1. Antisocial behaviour
         - ["Broad Antisocial Behaviour Consortium"] [INSERT BIORXIV LINK]
+        - Data available on request from:

 ### 2. Resting heart rate
         - ["CONSORTIUM"] [INSERT ARTICLE LINK]
+        - Data (controlling for smoking) available on request from:

 ### 3. Heart rate variability
         - ["CONSORTIUM"] [INSERT ARTICLE LINK]
+        - Data available on from: